chleck/vchains/README.md

   validate('My string').use('localTest', function(c, msg){
     if(this.value.indexOf(c) >= 0) return msg || 'Error in localTest!';
   }, true /* !!! */).localTest('s').error('No error :)'),
-  ', ',
   validate('Other string').localTest('A').error('This string does not contains "A".')
-); // Will print "Error in localTest!, This string does not contains "A"."
+); // Will print "Error in localTest!
+This string does not contains "A"."
 ```

 ## Use callback for error handling